 Co-curricular Outdoor Education options run on a term-by-term basis and are available to all girls in the Senior School.

-Activities include surfing, stand-up paddle boarding, indoor climbing, rafting, abseiling, caving and sea kayaking.
+Activities include surfing, stand-up paddle boarding, bouldering, abseiling and sea kayaking.

 Duke of Edinburgh’s Award